rookidroid/smarty/README.md

 This compact, remote-controllable robot car features a lightweight 3D-printed chassis, making it both durable and customizable.
 Powered by a 9V battery and driven by an ESP32 development board, the car supports wireless control via Wi-Fi.
 Perfect for hobbyists and educational projects, it combines mobility, smart control, and DIY engineering in one sleek package.

-## Software

-### ESP32

-- Install `esp32` in Arduino IDE's Boards Manager.
-- Select `ESP32 Dev Module` for the board.

-`smarty.ino` is for the robot, and `joystick.ino` is for the remote controller.

-### Android

-There is an Android APP that can be used to control the robot too.
-The source files are under `software/android`.

 ## Mechanism

 ### 3D-Printed Parts